Bob Kratch

-He lives in Watertown, Minnesota with his wife, Kristi, and three children — Colby, 24, Nate, 22, and Mackenzie, 19.
+He lives in New Smyrna Beach, Florida with his wife, Kristi, and three children — Colby, 24, Nate, 22, and Mackenzie, 19.
 His son, Nate, plays basketball at Santa Clara University.
 His other son, Colby, was a tight end at Toledo University.
+He is a substitute teacher at New Smyrna Beach Middle School.
 He and his family own and operate Mudd Lake Furniture and The Roof In St Bonifacius, Minnesota.